Peek & Cloppenburg

-Peek & Cloppenburg is an international chain of fashion / clothing stores from Germany.
+Peek & Cloppenburg is an international chain of fashion and clothing stores from Germany.
 The chain is operated by two separate and independent companies, Peek & Cloppenburg KG Düsseldorf (known as P&C West) and Peek & Cloppenburg KG Hamburg (known as P&C North).

 History

 Peek & Cloppenburg has its origins in the relationship between Johann Theodor Peek (1845–1907) and Heinrich Anton Adolph Cloppenburg (1844–1922), both from the Cloppenburg area of Lower Saxony, Grand Duchy of Oldenburg, now part of Germany.
 In or before 1868 the men met as trainees at manufacturing companies in Zwolle and Rotterdam in the Netherlands where they visited clients in surrounding villages.

 In 1869 they established a business together in Rotterdam.

 A second store was opened the following year in Utrecht.
 Both men moved to Düsseldorf in Germany and on 20 April 1900, they founded "Peek et Cloppenburg GmbH" in that city.
 A short time after the company was formed they opened their first store in the center of Düsseldorf.
 James Cloppenburg, son of founder Anton Adolph Cloppenburg, opened the company's second store in 1901 in Berlin.
 Barely 20 years after the founding of the trading house in Rotterdam, there were already branches in Amsterdam, The Hague, Breda, Leeuwarden, Groningen, Haarlem, Leiden and Utrecht.